-- It is essential that we avoid maintaining an ongoing dialogue with the players during the game regarding what to do when they receive the ball - It is however essential that the players learn to maintain and hold their shape with comments from the sidelines - We need to allow the players to play- make their own decisions on the ball, but support then with respect to their positioning - It is also important for the coaches to communicate with each other before crossing their information to the players from the sideline
+- It is essential that we avoid maintaining an ongoing dialogue with the players during the game regarding what to do when they receive the ball - It is however essential that the players learn to maintain and hold their shape with comments from the sidelines - We need to allow the players to play- make their own decisions on the ball, but support them with respect to their positioning, especially when we don't have the ball always prepare for when we lose the ball, because we will! - Coach players near and away from the ball, rather than the player on the ball - It is also important for the coaches to communicate with each other before crossing their information to the players from the sideline.